How to scale your service business with Pipe

 When your service business is growing, you want to build on the momentum.
 But even if you have money coming in, you’ll need enough of it up front to invest in scaling your business.
 It’s important to know your financing options so you can ramp up your marketing and sales efforts, expand your services, or grow your team at the right time.

-Until recently, service business owners looking to raise capital for growth had two primary options—selling equity or taking on a loan.
-But if you have predictable recurring revenue, you have another option—trading your recurring revenue streams on Pipe’s platform for non-dilutive capital.
+Until recently, service business owners looking to raise capital for growth had two primary options—selling equity or reaching out to a bank for a loan.
+But if you have predictable revenue, you have another option—trading your revenue streams on Pipe’s platform for non-dilutive capital.

 In the past, financing has often either been collateralized by physical assets or has carried higher costs to match the perceived risks.
-But recurring revenue—whether through retainers, contracts, memberships, rent, management fees, or beyond—is emerging as a new asset class in our modern economy.
+But predictable revenue—whether through retainers, contracts, memberships, rent, or even one-off charges—is emerging as a new asset class in our modern economy.

-Whether your future recurring revenue is slated to come in next month, next quarter, or next year, it’s a bona fide asset.
-And you can trade that asset on the Pipe platform for up-front access to capital—your capital—within 24 hours of signing up for Pipe and fully connecting your accounts.
+Whether your future revenue is slated to come in next month, next quarter, or next year, it’s a bona fide asset.
+And you can trade that asset on the Pipe platform for up-front access to capital—your capital—within as little as 24 hours of signing up for Pipe and securely connecting your accounts.

 Scaling your service business without giving it away